 Wishology is especially notable given Nick's standards of what a "movie" is.
 Atlantis Squarepantis was called a movie.
 It was 30 minutes long.
-Wishology is two hours twenty four minutes, and is the only episode of FOP (besides the live-action movie) broadcast in widescreen high definition.
+Wishology is two hours twenty four minutes, and is the only episode of FOP (besides the live-action movie and Season 9 onwards) broadcast in widescreen high definition.

 Mundane Made Awesome: Twistory.
 Aside from the episode itself (alongside Hail To The Chief, tied to it) being a glorified educational episode, it doesn't just involve Timmy doing his essay by directly asking the Founding Fathers themselves, but for doing so, Timmy hosts a self-titled talk-show, the "Timmy Turner Show".
 Filmed in Timmy's treehouse.
 Timmy himself just seems to be screaming to the audience, like, "hey look, it's educational yet entertaining".
 However, when his wish (as usual) backfires, since the Founding Fathers' absence from their age turns the States back to the British colony they once were, well...
 I think you know what happens.

 Mundane Wish: Crocker teams up with Norm the genie but instead of simply wishing Timmy to Mars (as Norm suggests) or simply wishing to have a fairy in his possession he wastes his wishes on parts for ridiculous traps that backfire on him.
 Norm allows Crocker to wish for more wishes — which he does by wishing for them three at a time — and continues to waste them.

 While many of Timmy's wishes seem wasteful, they don't qualify because he has unlimited wishes.
 In fact, it's actually bad for the fairies if he doesn't constantly wish for things